Adam-Langley/pybleno/README.md

 Import/Require:
 TODO: Explain differences here

-Expanding Lists and KV objects
+Expanding Lists and KV objects:

+Resilience to Superfluous Function Arguments:
+*varargs

+Default Args:

 For Loops:
 Python doesnt support `for` loop expressions, these are approximated through unbounded whiles, with a terminator case.